xyxj1024/xyxj1024.github.io/_posts/2022-10-20-shellshock-seedlab.md

 ```
 I obtained the same results if I replace <code>-e</code> with <code>-A</code> or <code>-H</code>.

 #### Task 3.C: Get the server to create a file inside the <code>/tmp</code> folder.

-You need to get into the container to see whether the file is created or not, or use another Shellshock attack to list the <code>/tmp</code> folder.}
+You need to get into the container to see whether the file is created or not, or use another Shellshock attack to list the <code>/tmp</code> folder.

 **Ans:** Below is the commands I used:
 ```bash